-Azeris compose some 16 million people, or 24% of the overall population of the Islamic Republic of Iran and 3 times the population of neighbouring Azerbaijan.
+Azeris compose around 16 per cent of the overall population of the Islamic Republic of Iran and 3 times the population of neighbouring Azerbaijan.
 Azeris are mainly Shi’a and because of this, as well as their population and vicinity to the centre of power in Tehran, have generally been the least troubled of Iran’s minorities.

-There have been calls for greater autonomy over the past few years, and clashes with Iranian security forces.
+Nevertheless, there have been calls for greater autonomy in recent years, and clashes with Iranian security forces.
 September – October 2006, for example, saw demonstrations both in Iran and Azerbaijan for the uniting of the Azeris.
 These included the September demonstrations in Urumiyeh in Iran, calling for greater linguistic and educational rights.
-Demonstrations in Azerbaijan near the Iranian Embassy in Baku, however, have gone further as there was some support for political movements aiming at a united Azerbaijan.
+Demonstrations in Azerbaijan near the Iranian Embassy in Baku, however, went further as there was some support for political movements aiming at a united Azerbaijan.
 Although Azerbaijani police arrested demonstrators, Ayatollah Mojtahid-Shabestari, representing the Iranian Supreme Leader in Iran’s East Azerbaijan Province, responded that the Azeris could only be reunited if Azerbaijan was to be incorporated into Iran.